apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 #### 2.2 Install GCC-4.3.0(GLIBCXX_3.4.10) or update version (optional)

-if you are using the RocksDB backend, be sure to execute the `gcc --version` command to check the gcc version; if you are using other backends, this is not required。
+if you are using the RocksDB backend, be sure to execute the `gcc --version` command to check the gcc version; if you are using other backends, this is not required.

 ```bash
 gcc --version